nmrih/source-game/README.md

   * When does it happen
   * Steps to reproduce the issue (How did you do it?)
   * Screenshots
-  * Youtube fraps captures of the issue
+  * Video captures of the issue
   * Developer Console Output (found by pressing the ` tilde key in game)
       * Place Developer Console output in a blockquote (add a ` tilde at the beginning and end of the paste)
   * And finally, if possible, system information